banezaklan/profiles/README.md

 #### Requirements

-The code was successfully run and tested on node version v10.16.3
+The code was successfully run and tested on Windows, node version v10.16.3

 #### Installation
 - Clone the repo.